David Holzman's Diary

 David Holzman's Diary is a 1967 American mockumentary, or work of metacinema, directed by James McBride and starring L. M. Kit Carson.
 A feature-length film made on a tiny budget over several days, it is a work of experimental fiction presented as an autobiographical documentary.
 "A self-portrait by a fictional character in a real place—New York's Upper West Side," the film comments on the title character's personality and life as well as on documentary filmmaking and the medium of cinema more generally.
-In 1991, David Holzman's Diary was included in the annual selection of 25 motion pictures added to the National Film Registry of the Library of Congress, being deemed "culturally, historically, or aesthetically significant" and recommended for preservation.
+In 1991, David Holzman's Diary was selected for preservation in the National Film Registry of the Library of Congress, being deemed "culturally, historically, or aesthetically significant".

 Synopsis

 L. M. Kit Carson plays David, a young white man living alone in his modest studio apartment on Manhattan's West 71st Street during July 1967.
 The film begins without the conventional opening credits or music that would signify a professionally made documentary or fiction film.
-Instead, it's just David at home saying plainly that he has recently lost his job and may soon be drafted into the military and sent to Vietnam.
+Instead, it begins with David at home saying plainly that he has recently lost his job and may soon be drafted into the military and sent to Vietnam.
 He does not identify the job in question, but his apartment décor and cinephile personality imply that it may have involved film.
 Sitting on a chair with film equipment and posters behind him, and quoting Jean-Luc Godard, he says he has decided to make a video diary to try to document and understand his life.
 After this introduction, what follows is a series of filmed diary entries that David makes over a period of several days, depicting his daily life, his surroundings, and his most personal thoughts and feelings.

 In some scenes, David goes around filming his neighborhood, from various people and historical buildings to spontaneous moments such as police officers helping an apparent robbery victim.
 This video is sometimes silent and at other times accompanied by dialogue or ambient sound, or sound that he may have taped separately and added to the film later, such as radio broadcasts.
 David interviews some people and lets others talk freely to the camera.
 In a scene about one-third of the way into the film, his friend Pepe gives an extended monologue on his critical assessment of the diary as it is shaping up so far, namely that David is making "a very bad work of art."
 Saying, "Your life is not a very good script," Pepe recommends that David try harder to find what is truly interesting.
 If he's going to focus on himself—someone who "is not a good character" to watch—then maybe he should take more risks, expose his vulnerabilities—perhaps even try filming himself standing naked in front of the camera, for as long as it takes to find some interesting truths.
 (Andrew Noren is one underground filmmaker from this time and place who had a lot of such nudity in his films.)